 Health – Equipment insights is a dynamic data visualisation and reporting tool that helps convert insights into action.
 It allows sites to easily access, view and analyse information related to machine health and enables operators to increase machine availability, reduce unplanned downtime, and avoid costly failures.

 Cat Driver Safety System is a non-intrusive, in-cab detection technology designed to help manage operator fatigue and distraction in real-time.
 A smart camera installed in the vehicle monitors different operator inputs to identify symptoms of fatigue.

 Contractors involved in Motheo copper project

-Global mining services group Perenti Global’s subsidiary African Mining Services (AMS) was awarded a contract worth $496m to provide open-pit mining services for the Motheo copper project in June 2021.
+Global mining services group Perenti Global’s subsidiary African Mining Services (AMS) was awarded a $496m contract to provide open-pit mining services for the Motheo copper project in June 2021.

-Lycopodium was also awarded the engineering and procurement services contract for the project in December 2020.
+Lycopodium was also awarded the project engineering and procurement services contract in December 2020.

 Barloworld delivered 20 139t Cat 785 Trucks, two 777 Water Trucks, four D10T Dozers, and two 18 Motor Graders for the project.